Language

-We’ve retained the international Blue Flag award status since it was first introduced in 1996 and as of 2019 Poole, Bournemouth and Christchurch have secured 9 Blue Flag awards for Sandbanks, Shore Road, Canford Cliffs, Branksome Chine, Alum Chine, Durley Chine, Fisherman’s Walk, Southbourne and Manor Steps.
+We’ve retained the international Blue Flag award status since it was first introduced in 1996 and as of 2025 Bournemouth, Christchurch and Poole have now secured 9 Blue Flag awards for Sandbanks, Shore Road, Canford Cliffs, Branksome Chine, Durley Chine, Fisherman’s Walk, Avon Beach, Friars Cliff and Highcliffe.

-Naturally beautiful, with its golden sand, Sandbanks Beach is an award winning Blue Flag beach achieving the highest standard of cleanliness.
-Sandbanks has held the highly coveted international Blue Flag for over 30 years and offers a designed area for barbeques and swimmers.
-Slacklining posts have been installed.
-Equipment is available to hire from the beach office.
+Naturally beautiful, with its golden sand, Sandbanks Beach is an Tripadvisor award-winning Blue Flag beach achieving the highest standard of cleanliness.
+Sandbanks has held the highly coveted international Blue Flag for 35 years, making it one of the best beaches in the world.
+Slacklining posts have been installed and equipment is available to hire from the beach office.
 Activities at Sandbanks include crazy golf, children's play area and Sandbanks Beach Cafe.
 You can find great inspiration on all that Sandbanks has to offer with our 24-Hour in Sandbanks Itinerary.

 Fine golden sands, gradual sloping beach and clean, safe water makes Shore Road Beach an ideal place to visit.
 Watersports hire and tuition is available nearby and there is a dedicated 'launch' zone for kitesurfers and windsurfers.